-We acknowledge that we do not possess all the necessary skills and resources to meet everyone’s different needs, thus recognize the importance of networking with other ministries and churches.
-We all work towards the same goal which includes helping people in need and sharing the Gospel.
+We acknowledge that we do not possess all the necessary skills and resources to meet everyone’s different needs, and we therefore recognise the importance of networking with other ministries and churches, all working towards the same goal which includes helping people in need and sharing the Gospel.

-To empower, feed, clothe, train and develop the under-privileged people in Pretoria – and ultimately South Africa – by utilizing a Christ Centred approach with the assistance of volunteers.
+To empower, feed, clothe, train and develop the under-privileged people in Pretoria – and ultimately South Africa – by utilising a Christ centred approach through the assistance of volunteers.

-To serve the community through a non-denominational, non-discriminatory service to all races, ages, genders regardless of their circumstances.
+⦁ To serve the community through a non-denominational and non-discriminatory service to all races, ages & genders, regardless of their circumstances.

-Maintain our Non-profit status thus relying on sponsorships and people volunteering their skills and time.
+⦁ To maintain our non-profit status, thus relying on sponsorships and people volunteering their skills and time.

-To work towards providing food, clothing, training skill and personal development to the communities by networking with Kingdom Culture partners.
+⦁ To work towards providing food, clothing, skills training and personal development to the communities we serve by networking with Kingdom Culture partners.

-With due cognisance of the above, we aim to make a positive contribution towards making a real difference (in the lives of individuals and the community
+⦁ Ultimately, and with due cognisance of the above, our aim is to positively contribute towards making a real difference in the lives of individuals and the community

 HOW WE WORK

-We start by getting involved on a personal level.
-Being really interested in them we ask them about their skills, family, health and daily lives, just as one would get to know someone at church.
-This has subsequently developed into actual relationships where they have come to know us by name, asking us about our lives and eventually about God.
-By showing them that we truly care, they began to care for us.
+We get involved on a personal level from the start, engaging in normal conversations and asking about their skills, family, health and daily lives, just as one would get to know anyone else at a braai, social gathering or church.
+We develop real relationships, know each others’ names and they also start asking about our lives and – eventually – about God as well.
+By showing that we truly care, they begin to care for us as well.

-Trust is earned; it is much harder to earn trust from someone that has been cast out by the world.
-By being consistent with our approach; remembering their names and their stories, we started to earn their trust and started making a positive difference in their lives.
+Trust is earned, but it is much more difficult to earn trust from someone that has been “cast out by so called society”.
+By being consistent with our love and approach, listening to and remembering their names and their stories, we start to earn their trust, build meaningful relationships and make a positive difference in their lives.

 WHO WE SERVE

-Interestingly, we found that more than 80% of the people we speak with on a regular basis are living on the street on their own volition, because they have families that they care for.
-They are typically from rural areas, where they are unable to find jobs.
-So they come to the city to work and then take money back to their families, or send it home when they can.
-They choose to sleep on the sidewalk, in order to save as much as possible.
-They also often don’t eat for days for the very same reason.
+Interestingly, we found that more than 80% of the people we with engage on a regular basis ,started living on the street by their own preference, in order to better take care of their families.
+They typically come from rural areas where they were unable to find jobs, so they came to the city to find work and then take money back to their families, or send it home when they are able to do so.
+They wilfully choose to sleep on sidewalks in order to save as much as possible, and often also don’t eat for days for the very same reason.

 For some the only way to survive the cold nights and harsh circumstances is to resort to using drugs or alcohol.
-Sometimes the only times they eat are when they are given food by their employers or by us.
-All the food and blankets we provide are from donations.
+A very large percentage of the people we work with are highly addicted to Nyaope (a mixture of low grade heroin, cannabis products, antiretroviral drugs and other materials added as bulking agents), Heroin and Rocks.
+Often the only time they eat is when they are given food by their employers or compassionate people.
+All the food and blankets we provide are from donations received.

-What we found is that most of our friends on the streets have heard much about God, but it has never become a personal relationship for them.
+We have discovered that most of our friends on the streets have heard much about God, but have never had a personal relationship with God.

 When we pray with them and they truly have an encounter with God, they start to accept the goodness of God and allow Him to transform their lives, step by step.
-They regain self-respect.
-They start behaving differently, including being on time for work, being more diligent thus many of them have been able to find permanent employment.
-During our outreach in Voortrekker Road, it came to the point where many of the people that we were meeting with moved on because they found employment and we had to find a new location.
-We have since moved to various different locations in PTA CBD and started building relationships and feeding people there, until the time arise where we need to find a new location to build relationship.
+They regain self-respect and start behaving differently.
+Like being on time for work, being more diligent – and thus many of them have been able to find permanent employment.
+In our initial outreach in Steve Biko Road, Gezina, it came to a point where many of the people that we were meeting with eventually moved on because they found employment and we actually had to find a new location to reach out to.
+We have since moved to various different locations in the Pretoria CBD and started building relationships and feeding people there.